PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Dataset

 \subsection{Format}

-To leverage existing training code, we annotate the dataset for training object detection models in the same format as PubTables-1M \cite{smock2022pubtables}, which contains annotations in PASCAL VOC format.
-We annotate the ground truth for table structure recognition (TSR) evaluation in the grid (matrix) format used by the GriTS metric \cite{smock2023grits}.
-Additional annotations for table HTML, relations between objects, and multi-page table boundaries are contained in a separate JSON file.
+To leverage existing model training and evaluation code \cite{smock2021tabletransformer}, we annotate the dataset for training object detection models in the same format as PubTables-1M \cite{smock2022pubtables}, which contains annotations in PASCAL VOC format.
+We annotate the ground truth for table structure recognition (TSR) evaluation in three formats: 1) the grid (matrix) format used by the GriTS \cite{smock2023grits} metric, 2) HTML format used by the TEDS \cite{zhong2020image} metric, and 3) a list of cells in JSON format.
+For training image-to-graph models, relations between objects are annotated in JSON format.
+Annotations for multi-page tables and single-page split tables are also annotated in JSON format.
 Please see the dataset README for more information.